pearmini/genji/docs/reference/libraries.md

 ## unsubscribe(_hook_) {#unsubscribe}

-Registers a deposal hook for the given code block, which will be called before the code block is re-run".
+Registers a disposal hook for the given code block, which will be called before the code block is re-run".
 It is useful to "clean up" a code block, say to cancel an animation loop or close a socket.

 ```js eval code=false
 reset = Inputs.button("Reset", { label: "click me" });